Al-Alim

 ///

 But there is a group of people who are smiling.
 They gather at beautiful houses in well-to-do neighbourhoods.
 Strictly separated in men and women, they laugh, they make plans, they organize.
-Their “Father” Josemaría Escrivá is arriving for a visit to the agitated country.
-Preparations are made for various gatherings: members, non-members, married people, unmarried men and women, domestic aid workers, priests.
-There is a weird excitement in the air, good humour, even jokes, so out of place within the context of the aggressive political violence.
+Their “Father” Josemaría arrives from Europe on a visit to the agitated country.
+Preparations are made for various gatherings: members, non-members, married people, unmarried men and women, domestic aid workers, priests, well-organized and strictly separated.
+There is a weird excitement in the air, good humour, even jokes, so out of place within the context of the brutal political violence.

 The Father is a Spanish-born saintly man.
 He lives in Rome, near the Vatican and close to the life of cardinals and bishops and papal regiments of priests, nuns and officials.
 He knows how to deal with big audiences.
-One of the “tertulias”, a large meeting by invitation only, is in the Coliseo Theatre, with capacity for two thousand seated persons.
+One of the “tertulias”, a large meeting by invitation only, is in Teatro Coliseo, with capacity for two thousand seated persons.

-You follow Guillermo, Daniel, José and other friends who are already Opus Dei members.
+You follow Guillermo and others who are already members.
 It feels good hanging with them.
-They say “let’s go home” referring to the Opus Dei centre where they live.
+They say “let’s go home” referring to the centre where they live.
 It’s like family.
 They are respectful, educated, clean, well-dressed.
 They laugh and they can be serious as well.
 We all get into the big theatre hall.
-The Father appears on the stage with other priests and important members.
-Among them there are a few armed guards in plain clothes.
+The Father appears on stage with other priests and important members.
+Among them are a few armed guards in plain clothes.

 We pray, everybody seats.
-He speaks clearly with a heavy Spanish brogue and has a nice smile.
-He thanks Argentina for the reception.
-First question, a fat banker (he later finished in prison in Mexico).
-Then comes a lady saying that she hated him when two of her sons joined Opus Dei, but later she understood and now she is also a member.
-The Father says something about Opus as a family.
-Other questions.
-A man speaks against gynecologists who recommend abortion, a horrendous offence according to the Father.
-Somebody else makes a reference about the political situation.
+He speaks clearly with a heavy brogue from Spain.
+He shares smiles with the public and thanks Argentina for the reception.
+First question, a fat banker (he later finished in prison in Mexico) takes the microphone and asks about religion in business.
+Then comes a lady, Father I hated you!
+Her two of her sons joined the group and she became angry, but later she understood it as the will of God.
+Now she is also a member.
+The Father says something about the group as a family.
+More questions.
+A man speaks against gynecologists who recommend abortion, a horrendous offense according to the Father.
+Somebody else makes a reference to the political situation.
 “Communism is a sin” he replies.
 Everybody applauds.
 “I’m not speaking about politics”.
-But this means supporting the right-wing at the government and the bankers and the elites, including the army and the security forces.
+I think to myself that he is supporting the right-wing zealots at the government, and the bankers and the elites, including the army and the security forces.
 More questions.

-Suddenly, out of the blue, he is bursting out: Maldita sea Medellín!, damn Medellín.
+Suddenly, out of the blue, he bursts out: Maldita sea Medellín!, damn Medellín.
 This is met with a heavy silence from the audience.
 Nobody dears to move.
-But many of us know someone supporting the “option for the poor”, like that father Mugica, the third-world priest who lived in the slums of Buenos Aires and was murdered a few weeks earlier in cold blood.
-Indeed, the Father is referring to the group of bishops in Latin America who met in Medellín in 1968 and laid the foundations of left-leaning liberation theology, the option for the poor supported by this progressive sector of the Catholic church.
-I will not forget those words, and the hatred with which they were uttered: Maldita sea Medellín.
-I was shocked, and I felt certain confusion between the spiritual good vibes of Opus Dei and the strong opposition to the new winds in the church.
+But many of us know someone supporting the “option for the poor”.
+That third-world priest who lived in the slums of Buenos Aires and was murdered a few weeks earlier in cold blood.
+Or the other priests and seminarist of an Irish order who were killed in their church.
+The Father refers to the group of bishops in Latin America who met in Medellín in 1968 and laid the foundations of left-leaning liberation theology, the option for the poor supported by a progressive sector of the Catholic church.
+I will not forget those words, and the hatred with which they were uttered: Maldita sea Medellín...
+I was shocked, and I felt certain confusion between the spiritual good vibes of the group and the strong opposition to the new winds in the church.

 I went back home.
 I told my mother and she also felt puzzled.
 She was born in Medellín and she was a practising Catholic with traditional values.
 We tried to understand but it was not easy.
-We remained some time seating there in the lounge.
-In silence.
+We remained some time seating seating in silence, there in the lounge.
 Maldita sea Medellín!

 ///

-So many years later.
-He’s now a seasoned researcher in history.
-He corresponds via email with Pablo, an Opus Dei member and a historian for the group.
+So many years later he became a seasoned history scholar.
+He corresponds via email with Pablo, a member and a historian for the group.
 He mentions some common friends and you tell him about the story of Medellín comment.
 He says he isn’t aware and he promises to check with the documents.
 Some days later he writes back.
-He went to read the transcript of the audio recording and it wasn’t there.
-He added that it wasn’t as well in the movie nor the original recording tapes.
+He went to read the transcript of the audio recording at the Opus Dei archives, and it wasn’t there.
+He added that it wasn’t as well in the movie nor in the original recording tapes.
 They chat online.

 - It must be somewhere.
 I heard it.